 When the programme finally aired, it generated a huge response for World Vision.
 Denise communicated the need brilliantly and the viewers responded in their thousands.
 Standing in front of the TV at the World Vision offices, watching the show go out and hearing all the phones ringing crazily behind me, is a moment I will never forget.
 It felt like we were (accidentally) part of something utterly extraordinary.

 Over the years that followed, I never forgot Fred and Emmanuel.
 I had a couple of updates and I heard how much the programme had changed their lives.
-Thanks to the show, World Vision’s support and Denise’s epic fundraising, the boys were given a new home, were able to go to school and I heard they were now growing bananas on a small plot of land, which enabled them to have an income.
+Thanks to the show, World Vision’s support and Denise’s epic fundraising, the boys were given a new home, were able to go to school and I heard they were now growing produce on a small plot of land which enabled them to have an income.